-The implementation of rain gardens is aimed at reducing the amount of urban runoff entering surface waters.
-Their design involves diverting water from a building’s downspouts and/or capturing it off of highly gradient areas and sending it into shallow basins, planted with native plants, which allow the water to penetrate the ground.
+Rain gardens help reduce the amount of urban storm runoff entering surface waters.
+Their design diverts water from a building’s downspouts and/or captures runoff from steep or impenetrable areas like parking lots or sidewalks.
+The water is diverted into shallow basins planted with native plants, which allow the water to slowly penetrate the ground.

 Surface inlets are sometimes used to remove excess water in agricultural fields.
 However, this creates a direct path for sediments and nutrients to enter surface waters.
-To help combat this, Alternative Tile Intakes take the surface inlet and buries it under gravel and sand to allow particulates to be filtered out.
+An alternative tile intake is buried under sand and gravel, which allows particulates to be filtered out of the water.

-Water and Sediment Control Basins (WASCOB) are used to fix gully erosion on agricultural fields.
+Water and Sediment Control Basins (WASCOBs) are used to fix gully erosion on agricultural fields.
 Essentially, the gully is filled in and a dam structure installed.
-On the up-slope side of the structure a special tile inlet is placed to slowly drain any water being held by the newly constructed basin.
-This allows particulates to settle out of and prevents the water from running across the surface of the field.
+On the upslope side of the structure, a special tile inlet is placed to slowly drain any water collected by the newly constructed basin.
+This allows particulates to settle out and prevents the water from running across the surface of the field.

-Native plants go along way in protecting our lakes.
+Native plants go a long way in protecting our lakes.
+Planting native species along shorelines mitigates bank erosion and reduces the amount of pollutants entering the lakes.
+Native grasses and wildflowers also provide food and habitat for birds and wildlife.
 That’s why the Pomme de Terre River Association provides cost-share for the restoration of shorelines around lakes.
-It is very important to keep nutrients and sediment where it belongs, in this case on the shoreline.
-By planting vegetation with large root systems we do two things: 1.
-Hold everything in place and 2.
-Filter out many nutrients that may come from a house or yard.
+It is very important to keep nutrients and sediment where it belongs – on the shoreline, not in the lake.

-15 shorelines have been restored to date with the help of PDTRA
+17 shorelines and streambanks have been restored or protected to date with the help of PDTRA

-Stream Barbs are low profile, sloping stone sill projecting out from a stream bank to redirect the stream currents away from a bank exposed to erosion as well as protect establishing riparian vegetation.
+Stream barbs are low profile, sloping stone sill projecting out from a stream bank.
+Their purpose is to redirect the stream currents away from an exposed, eroding bank, and they also protect riparian vegetation.

 The Stone’s Mill Stream Barb was constructed in 2012 with Clean Water Funds

-In areas where livestock have easy access to surface waters, a livestock exclusion fence can aid in keeping cattle away from streams and critical areas not intended for grazing to improve water quality.
-Benefits include reduced soil erosion, sedimentation, and E. coli levels.
+In areas where livestock have easy access to surface waters and may impact water quality, a livestock exclusion fence can aid in keeping cattle away from the water.
+By implementing an exclusion fence and providing another water source for cattle, critical shoreline areas benefit from reduced soil erosion, less sedimentation running into the water, and lower E. coli levels.